-Sydney, Australia is one of the popular destinations among travelers to visit.
-Sydney offers many popular attractions such as The Barbour Bridge, Sydney Opera House, Blue Mountains, Hunter Valley, Bondi Beach are few of those.
-However, the Blue Mountains and Hunter Valley are away from Sydney, and many visitors to Sydney having the question of whether to choose Blue Mountains OR Hunter Valley as a day trip from Sydney.
+Sydney, Australia is one of the popular destinations among travellers to visit.
+Sydney offers many popular attractions such as The Barbour Bridge, Sydney Opera House, Blue Mountains, Hunter Valley, and Bondi Beach are few of those.
+However, the Blue Mountains and Hunter Valley are away from Sydney, and many visitors to Sydney have the question of whether to choose Blue Mountains OR Hunter Valley as a day trip from Sydney.
 You may find there are several questions posted in popular travel forums such as TripAdvisor and Reddit asking the same question.
-When an overseas traveler, in particular visitors from the USA and Canada plans a visit to Land Down Under they have very limited time to spend on each state in Australia; adding New Zealand to this itinerary may narrow down the number of days to spend in Australia.
+When an overseas traveller, in particular visitors from the USA and Canada, plans a visit to Land Down Under they have very limited time to spend on each state in Australia; adding New Zealand to this itinerary may narrow down the number of days to spend in Australia.

 Top-rated Tourist Attractions in the Blue Mountains

 The Blue Mountains, a natural sightseeing area covered with dense bushland, breathtaking lookouts, and wildlife.
 This popular landmark is located on one and half hour’s drive from Sydney to the inner west.
 The most visited landmark of Australia; the Three Sisters lookout located in the Blue Mountains, Katoomba.
 The Scenic World is another popular stop among visitors to the Blue Mountains where you can experience the world’s steepest passenger railway.
 There are a couple of boutique wineries in the Blue Mountains which is an unknown factor for many travelers.
 We have covered extensively ‘things to do in the Blue Mountains‘ in many articles and you can find that information here.

 Best Things to Do in the Hunter Valley